 • Greater puncture resistance than most modified bitumen roofs

 • Able to be easily fitted at any time of year

 We have a flat roof on our house.
 Why should we have RubberBond FleeceBack EPDM installed by an Approved Contractor?

-- Tough enough to walk on for maintenance access, for example cleaning windows
+• Tough enough to walk on for maintenance access, for example cleaning windows or gutters

 Why do I need a RubberBond FleeceBack Approved Installer?

 No matter how good a product is, quality installation is essential.
 RubberBond FleeceBack EPDM for your peace of mind is only available from Independent Approved Contractors who have passed a full installation training course and onsite inspections.
 Lesser EPDM membranes are available through on line shops and auction sites that don’t control the usage and installation techniques, always ensure your installer is trained in the correct usage of materials.

 Are all roofing surveys free and without obligation?

 Yes.
 An Independent RubberBond approved contractor offers a full service including,